atvars/redditmini/README.md

 # Reddit Portfolio App - Codecademy Project

-> A project suggested from Codecademy Full-Stack Engineer course!
-The Front End development portfolio project app using Reddit API and react.
+The Front End development portfolio project app using Reddit API and react and redux.

 ## Table of contents